jamesheald/COIN/README.md

 Below is a list of all the COIN model variables that can be stored.
 A brief description of each variable is provided.
 <pre>
 sample <b>sample</b> sample
-a                % retention in each context adCovar          % covariance of the posterior of the retention and drift in each context adMu             % mean of the posterior of the retention and drift in each context adSS1            % sufficient statistic for the retention and drift parameters #1
+style="color: green;">//a                % retention in each context
+adCovar          % covariance of the posterior of the retention and drift in each context adMu             % mean of the posterior of the retention and drift in each context adSS1            % sufficient statistic for the retention and drift parameters #1